Atlanta mayoral runoff: Moore hopes to stave off Dickens - NewsBreak

 Dickens has reaped a slew of endorsements.
 He already had the nod of former Mayor Shirley Franklin before Nov.
 2. Since then, he’s picked up support from Bottoms, U.S. Rep. and Democratic Party of Georgia Chair Nikema Williams, Fulton County District Attorney Fani Willis and Sharon Gay, an attorney who finished fourth in Nov.
 2 voting.

 Like many cities across the country, Atlanta has been dealing with a spike in killings.
 As of Nov.
 7, homicides rose 10% over the same period last year and 59% compared with 2019, Atlanta police data shows.
-Several of those killings captured widespread attention.
+Several of those killings captured .

 Moore and Dickens have both focused on getting more officers onto the street quickly.
 But they differ on some other details.
-Moore has said she'd immediately seek a new police chief, while Dickens has said he might keep current Chief Rodney Bryant, who came out of retirement in 2020 after a previous chief stepped down following a fatal police shooting of a Black man that led to unrest.
+Moore has said she’d immediately seek a new police chief, while Dickens has said he might keep current Chief Rodney Bryant, who came out of retirement in 2020 after a following a fatal police shooting of a Black man that led to unrest.

 Dickens has said he’s willing to let Fulton County temporarily use a mostly empty city jail to relieve overcrowding, while Moore said she’d consider letting the county take over the jail permanently.